x1ao4/plex-collection-importer/README.md

 ## Requirements
 - Installed Python 3.6 or higher.
-- Installed required third-party libraries: plexapi, BeautifulSoup (install with `pip3 install plexapi beautifulsoup4`).
+- Installed required third-party libraries: plexapi, BeautifulSoup. (install with `pip3 install plexapi beautifulsoup4`)
 - Have an available TMDb API (TMDb API can be applied for free in TMDb account settings, optional).

 ## Config